-Order allowing limited contact

-Under certain circumstances, restrained parties may be allowed to have limited contact with protected parties (i.e., no harassment order).
+Order allowing limited contact Under certain circumstances, restrained parties may be allowed to have limited contact with protected parties (i.e., no harassment order).
 This permission will be reflected in the order.
 In such cases, officers will have to determine if any alleged misconduct constitutes a violation of the order.

-Peace officers should consider reminding the parties of the terms and conditions of the order.

-Example

-During a traffic stop and subsequent computer check, a peace officer finds that there is a valid restraining order in existence, and noted that both the restrained and protected parties are together in the vehicle.
+NOTE: Peace officers should consider reminding the parties of the terms and conditions of the order.
+Example (1) During a traffic stop and subsequent computer check, a peace officer finds that there is a valid restraining order in existence, and noted that both the restrained and protected parties are together in the vehicle.
 The parties explain that they are allowed peaceful and/or limited contact, and a review of the order confirms their assertions.

-"Multiple orders"

-Peace officers can be confronted with conflicting court orders.
-Officers should:

-- verify the validity of all orders - determine which court orders are criminal and which are civil - remember, generally criminal court orders take precedence over civil orders (Penal Code Section 136.2(h)) - know if two criminal or two civil orders are in conflict and an EPO with more restrictive terms have been issued, the EPO takes precedence over those terms
+"Multiple orders" Peace officers can be confronted with conflicting court orders.
+Officers should: determine remember orders (1) know if the validity of all orders the which court orders are criminal and which are civil er, generally criminal court orders take precedence over civil Penal Code Section 136.2(h)) two criminal or two civil orders are in conflict and an EPO with strictive terms have been issued, the EPO takes precedence over the true terms have been issued.
+Example (1) Peace officers are called to a residence.

-Example

-Peace officers are called to a residence.
 Jones says there is a valid criminal court order in effect prohibiting Smith from coming to the residence.
 Smith produces a valid order and says he has court ordered visitation with their children.
 Peace officers should enforce the criminal court order and arrest Smith after verifying the criminal court order's validity.